 Managing your practice revenue, billing procedures, and patient accounts are time-consuming and tedious tasks– to put it lightly.
-They can have a significant impact on your front office efficiency which in turn can influence the patient experience.
-Here are a few tips to help you streamline your billing and payment processes, reduce billing costs, and increase patient satisfaction.
+They can have a significant impact on your front office efficiency which, in turn, can influence the patient experience.
+Here are a few tips to help you streamline your billing and payment processes while increasing patient satisfaction.

 2. Create Policies and Procedures- Discuss the guidelines and protocol regarding the process of collections with your team and provide a manual for each staff member for quick-reference.
 This will ensure a more cohesive understanding of expectations and is more likely to result in an improvement in your revenue management over time.